howtographql/howtographql/content/frontend/react-apollo/1-getting-started.md

 <Instruction>

-If you haven't already, you need to install `create-react-app` using npm:
+If you haven't already, you need to install `create-react-app` using yarn:

 ```bash
 yarn global add create-react-app